 Support to speak up

 If you’ve seen, heard or experienced something that doesn’t feel right, it’s important not to stay silent.
-Speak Up is a program that helps you address unacceptable or concerning behaviour – things like bullying, discrimination, harassment and sexual violence.
+Safer Community is a program that helps you address unacceptable or concerning behaviour – things like bullying, discrimination, harassment and sexual violence.
 By speaking up, you’re contributing to the respectful culture at La Trobe.